Mr-TalhaIlyas/Setting-Up-Deep-Learning-Server-Anaconda/README.md

 # Setting-Up-Deep-Learning-Server-Anaconda
-for setting deep learning server via Docker go [here](https://github.com/Mr-TalhaIlyas/Deep-Learning-Sever-via-Docker)
+for setting deep learning server via Docker go [here](https://github.com/Mr-TalhaIlyas/Deep-Learning-Sever-via-Docker) Assuming that you already have a machine runnning Linux/Ubuntu.

 ## 1. Install GPU drivers

 1st type the following command to get the list of recommend drivers for your PC.